elabuel-o/workflow-git/workflow.md

 #### Viewing the differences

-*Before you add your modified files to the staging area, you may want to view the differences: this can be done by typing the following command, which provides you an abbreviate and simple way to visualize the changes in your file:
+* You may want to view the differences in a file after a given commit but **before** you add your modified files to the staging area: this can be done by typing the following command, which provides you an abbreviate and simple way to visualize the changes in your file:

 `git diff --stat`

+The latter gives you an abbreviated view of the differences within the same file.
+For a more detailed output just write:

+`git diff --color-words`